alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 We are committed to providing a welcoming, collaborative and inspiring experience for all and expect our code of conduct to be honoured.

-## Scope
+## Our Pledge

-This Code of Conduct applies to all members participating in the activities, events and processes taking place within the Open Research Community Building Team.
-Specifically, our Code of Conduct applies to any conduct:
-- in interactions within the Open Research Community Building Team
-- at any team activity, communication or event
-- outside the team activity when a team member is representing projects associated with the team
-- by members outside the team engaging on the Open Community Building GitHub repository.
+We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

 ## Restorative Practice

-We want to establish Code of Conduct that focuses on creating a welcoming and safe environment for everyone involved.
+We want to establish a Code of Conduct that focuses on creating a welcoming and safe environment for everyone involved.
 In the event that a participant does not abide by the Code of Conduct, we will use the “restorative practices” approach to handle the situation.
 Restorative Practices has